madhankb/OSD-SM-SAML/README.md

 4. Replace the self-managed dashboards url in the security configuration file with the self-managed dashboards’ endpoint.
 The purpose of this is to guarantee that after the user is authenticated in IDP, the redirection occurs to the self-managed dashboards instead of the managed service dashboards.

 > [!IMPORTANT]
-> Customers do not have access to modify the security configuration file due to security reasons hence raise a support ticket to request a change to the self-managed URL endpoint
+> Customers do not have access to modify the security configuration file hence raise a support ticket to request a change to the self-managed URL endpoint
 [Refer here](https://opensearch.org/docs/latest/security/authentication-backends/saml/#minimal-configuration-example).
 By running this API call ```_opendistro/_security/api/securityconfig```, customer can validate the `kibana_url` changes in security configuration file.

 5. Install docker and its dependencies on the EC2 instance